I have been thinking about writing this for a while, but it is a tough subject and up until now I wasn’t quite ready.

 Again I am sharing this, not for sympathy, but to raise awareness.
 I am opening up the conversation so others can too; I hope that by sharing just a little bit about how it has been for me, that others will know they are not alone.
 There is no time limit, there is no right or wrong way to grieve, we do it in our own way in our own time and that is OK.
 Be kind to yourself and be kind to those around you, talk to others, be brave, ask how that person is, or be brave and answer honestly, even if it may be hard.
 You don’t know the difference it will make until you try.

-There are many organisations who support people with grieving, maybe look them up, or if you feel that this resonated with you, as always, you are welcome to book a free sample session.
-It could be a waste of 30 minutes of your time, or it could just change your life!
+There are many organisations who support people with grieving, maybe look them up, or if you feel that this resonated with you, as always, feel free to get in touch for an informal, no obligation chat, or maybe even book yourself an introductory session, 30 minutes of your time could just change your life!

 Until next time!
 If you enjoyed this, don’t forget to sign up for my Monthly Inspiration email!